nyamburamburu-cloud/dsc-v3-tableau-dashboard-basics/README.md

 # Building Dashboards with Tableau

 ## Introduction
 Until now, we have been using Tableau workbooks to get familiar with the Tableau interface.
-Now we will take your Tableau skills one step further and dive into one of the most useful features of Tableau -- __dashboards__.
+Now we will take your Tableau skills one step further and dive into Tableau dashboards.
+First, we will get familiar with the Tableau Dashboard Workspace.
+Then, we will show you how to create a dashboard with Tableau.

-First, we will describe the components of Tableau's dashboard workspace.
-Then, create a few vizzes and learn how to arrange and customize the dashboard to present our data.
-Next, we will then explore some of the interactive objects and see how they can be used to allow the viewer to ask questions of the data to gain insight.

 ## Objectives
 You will be able to: